ThanhDieu/login/README.md

-# Taimi Login Page
+# TM Login Page

-This repository contains the source code for the Taimi Login Page, which serves as a login and password reset interface for another entity.
+This repository contains the source code for the TM Login Page, which serves as a login and password reset interface for another entity.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces.